oscaribv/oscaribv.github.io-src/content/pages/about.md

 When I am not searching for other planets, I am enjoying the serendipities of this one.
 As well as stars, the other things that I like are...

-* Sports: soccer, mixed martial arts, squash, running, street workout
+* Sports: football, mixed martial arts, squash, running, street workout
 * Music
 * classical and Sci-fi literature
 * art cinema